 - 6 Conclusion

 McDonald’s is a globally famous, award-winning chain that has been changing the world for over six decades, one tasty burger at a time.
-They’re present in over 100 countries and 38000 locations worldwide, with thousands of employees working under their payroll.
+Th company is present in over 100 countries and 38,000 locations worldwide, with thousands of employees working under their payroll.

 Their menu includes a wide range of food on offer, so there’s something to suit every tastebud.
 So whether you prefer the classic Big Mac or chicken nuggets, you can be sure that it’ll still be available wherever you are in the world.
-They even have meals on their menu specific to certain regions and year-round seasons.
+McDonald’s even has meals on their menu specific to certain regions and year-round seasons.

 At the heart of McDonald’s operation is the group of enthusiastic employees working day and night to maintain their global reputation.
 From flipping burgers to planning the next community project, the young employees of McDonald’s perform every role with gusto.